jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 1.1 Collect information and review upgrade runbook 1.1.1 Review the upgrade runbook
 1.1.2 Backup before upgrade
-1.1.3 Uninstall all hotfixes and apply preventative measures 1.1.4 Uninstall the RSI patches and the cluster-scoped webhook 1.1.5 If use SAML SSO, export SSO configuration
+1.1.3 If use SAML SSO, export SSO configuration
 1.2 Set up client workstation
 1.2.1 Prepare a client workstation
 1.2.2 Update cpd_vars.sh for the upgrade to Version 4.8.5